nchepiga/homepage/docs/index.md

 **Openings**
 ============

-PhD and postdoc positions are currently available in my newly established group on Quantum Many-Body Physics at TUDelft.
+PhD and postdoc positions are currently available in my newly established group on Computational Quantum Many-Body Physics at TUDelft.
 The group will focus on a development of tensor network algorithms and applications to:

 - Quantum magnetism;